-The bad news for British businesses is that an ever-increasing number of organisations have had HMRC seizing business assets in the last two years.
+The bad news for British businesses is that an ever-increasing number of organisations have had HMRC seizing business assets in the last few years.
 In 2014, 14 times more businesses had assets seized than in 2009.
 In 2015, HMRC used its powers of ‘distraint’ to seize the business assets of 1,080 SMEs.
 This highlights just how important it is to secure the funding you need if you are struggling to pay your tax bill.

 HMRC’s powers of ‘distraint’ allow it to remove goods and assets such as IT equipment, machinery, vehicles and stock.
 T

 These assets are then taken to public auction and sold off to settle unpaid tax bills.
 HMRC guidance states that it will start the distraint process ‘as soon as possible’ once it has written to the companies concerned.

 The real worry for SMEs is the fact HMRC is only concerned with recouping the tax arrears and not achieving the best price for the assets.
 The true value of the assets seized far outstrips the outstanding tax bill as the assets are sold for a fraction of their original cost.
 If that wasn’t enough of a deterrent, HMRC will then take the business to court if it fails to raise enough money to cover the bill.

 HMRC as creditors has the power to seize goods without having to go to court.
 This means tax arrears are very easy to pursue in this way, making distaint more straightforward than many of the other debt collection procedures available.
 The seizing of assets can also interfere with any rescue package when there is a need to sell the company assets via a pre-pack administration.